Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Materials and methods

 \subsubsection{High-throughput 3’ RNA-seq}

 The protocol was developed based on the DRUG-seq protocol \cite{li2022drugseq}.
 In brief, cells in 384 well plates were washed with ice-cold PBS on BRAVO (Agilent Technologies).
 18ul lysis buffer (50mM Tris-HCL pH8.0, 75mM KCL, 6\%Ficoll PM-400, 0.15\%Triton-100, 0.5unit/ul Thermo Fisher SUPERaseIn) was added by Dragonfly (SPT Labtech) to lyse the cells directly in each well.
-Plates were sealed and shake at 900rpm for 10mins.
-The lysate plate can be stored in -80 for up to 3 months.
-To start the reverse transcription (RT) 1ul barcoded RT primers at 10nM were added to 5ul RT reaction mix (1uM TSO 5’-AAGCAGTGGTATCAACGCAGAGTGAATrGrGrG-3’, 0.1mM dNTP, 0.2Mm GTP, 0.4unit/ul Thermo Fisher RNaseOUT, 2unit/ul Thermo Fisher Maxima H Minus Reverse Transcriptase, 1:20000 ERCC mix1) together with 15ul cell lysate.
-Plates were incubated at 42℃ for 90 mins followed by 10 cycles at 50℃ for 2 minutes, 42℃ for 2 minutes, together with a final incubation at 85℃ for 5 minutes.
+Plates were sealed and shook at 900rpm for 10mins.
+To start the reverse transcription (RT) 1µl bar- coded RT primers at 10nM were added to 5µl RT reaction mix (1uM TSO 5’- AAGCAGTGGTATCAACGCAGAGTGAATrGrGrG-3’, 0.1mM dNTP, 0.2Mm GTP, 0.4unit/µl Thermo Fisher RNaseOUT, 2unit/µl Thermo Fisher Maxima H Minus Reverse Transcriptase, 1:20000 ERCC mix1) together with 15µl cell lysate.
+Plates were incubated at 42C for 90 mins followed by 10 cycles at 50C for 2 minutes, 42C for 2 minutes, together with a final incubation at 85C for 5 minutes.
 RT reaction mix from each well were pooled into a single sample purified with the Agencourt RNAClean XP beads (Beckman Coulter). cDNA was amplified using primer 5’- AAGCAGTGGTATCAACGCAGAGT-3’, beads purified, and tagmented using TDE1 enzyme and buffer kits (Illumina).
-Individual libraries were indexed and sequenced on illumina Nova-seq 6000.
+Individ- ual libraries were indexed and sequenced on illumina Nova-seq 6000.
 Library was loaded at 2nM with read 1 at 20 cycles, index 1 at 8 cycles, index 2 at 0, and read 2 at 76 cycles.

+The mRNA reads (R2) were trimmed for poly-A and poly-G tails ($\geq$12nt) using Atropos and then aligned against the Human reference genome GRCh38 (Ensembl 96) using STAR.
+Read quantification (assignment to genes, demultiplexing of well barcodes and UMI-aware counting) was performed along with the alignment using the extension STARsolo \cite{kaminow2021starsolo} configured against the specific barcode-UMI read structure of the assay.
+Mapping to genes was configured in a forward-strand-specific manner and using the Gene assignment mode (as opposed to GeneFull), thus accounting for exonic overlaps only, as this is the model that is most compatible with the 3’ nature of the assay and has empirically proved to retrieve the most reads for quantification.
+Raw counts were normalised using sample-specific size factors adapted from the median-of-ratios method used in DESeq2 \cite{love2014differential}.